 This is not about having an inordinate affection or focus on clothing as seen in worldly fashions!
-This is not about wearing costly apparel or about being prideful or parading ourselves with our clothing (1Timothy 2:9-10)!
+This is not about wearing costly apparel, or about being prideful, parading ourselves with our clothing (1Timothy 2:9-10)!
 The world’s exaggerated obsession with clothing and fashion is a distorted counterfeit of what Yahuwah intended to be honourable and dignified.

-Instead, we need to understand that the way we dress in the natural realm reflects our understanding of the honour due our King.
+Instead, we need to understand a principle: the way we dress in the natural realm reflects our understanding [or lack of understanding], of the honour due our King.
 Additionally, the way we dress has an effect on, and is related to, our inner growth and understanding in the spiritual realm.

 Honour The King

-When we desire to honour and obey Father, by dressing in a dignified, glorious manner outwardly [the natural realm], then something begins to happen inwardly [the spiritual realm].
+If we desire to honour and obey Father by dressing in a dignified, glorious manner outwardly [the natural realm], then something begins to happen inwardly [the spiritual realm].
 There is a growth spiritually that begins to occur.
 The inner glory begins to build within us, when in obedience, we clothe ourselves with clothes of dignity, modesty, grace, and respect — as of wrought gold.

 Perhaps we have all experienced this in some measure in our own lives.
-Whenever we are ‘dressed-up’ we have a greater sense of dignity and respect about ourselves.
+Whenever we are ‘dressed-up’, then we have a greater sense of dignity and respect about ourselves.

 Children of The King